-MTB trace (Micro Trace Buffer) is a simplified variant of ETM trace, and uses an on-chip trace buffer.
+MTB trace (Micro Trace Buffer) is a simplified trace variant that uses an on-chip trace buffer.
 For MTB trace, the trace buffer shares the RAM memory with your application code.

 MTB trace gives access to instruction trace on devices based on the Cortex-M0+ core.